aedera/deepredmt/README.md

 ### Command line

-After installing, you can use Deepred-Mt on the command line to predict C-to-U editing sites for a desired fasta file:
+After installing, you can run Deepred-Mt on the command line to predict C-to-U editing sites for a desired FASTA file:

 ```bash
 deepredmt data/seqs.fas